In Texas, one of the most prevalent insects is the bee. In Texas, we remove several different types of bees that range from:

 Bumblebee

 The bumblebee is usually larger than the honey bee.
 Bumblebees have a black body and are covered with thick yellow and black hair.
-Carpenter bees and bumblebees have a similar look, but the key difference between these two bees is that bumbles are relatively smaller than carpenter bees.
+Carpenter bees and bumblebees have a similar look, but the critical difference between these two bees is that bumbles are relatively smaller than carpenter bees.

 Africanized Bees